A simple term extractor interface giving easy access to terminology extraction functionality.

-Translators can make use of many features of Sketch Engine related term extraction, translation lookup, grammar and usage checking.
+Translators can make use of many features of Sketch Engine such term extraction, translation lookup, grammar and usage checking.

 Term extraction for translators

-Translators can easily fill their CAT tool term base with terminology for maintaining consistency and quality across all translation jobs from the same area or the same client.
-Sketch Engine’s sophisticated term extraction feature uses the state-of-the-art natural language processing know-how to identify terminology.
-Statistical analysis is aided by comparing the use of words in your specialised text to their use in a large multi-billion word corpus of general text.
-The results include both single- and multi-word units and can be exported into your CAT tool in a widely supported TBX format.
+Translators can easily build a glossary of terms with terminology.
+Sketch Engine’s sophisticated term extraction or bilingual term extraction uses state-of-the-art natural language processing know-how to identify terminology.
+Statistical analysis is aided by comparing the use of words in the user’s text to their use in general language.
+The results include both single- and multi-word units and can be exported into formats suitable for glossary of terms or term bases.

 Term extraction for interpreters

-You can prepare for interpreting job even if the client does not provide any supporting materials.
+Sketch Engine can help build a glossary of terms even if if the client did not provide any supporting materials.
 You can have Sketch Engine search the internet for you and download texts related to the topic you specify.
 Then use the term extraction feature to extract terminology.
 This process can be repeated many times to create a large domain-specific corpus and extract as many terms as needed.

 Get inspiration from other translators.
 Use parallel corpora to look up translations of words or phrases as they were translated by others and chose the option that fits your context best.
 Useful especially for idiomatic expressions or any other situations when bilingual dictionaries fail to provide a solution.

 Use the concordance feature to find examples of the word or phrase in context and see how it is used by real users of the language.
 Compare how frequently different alternatives appear in the corpus to assess which is the most natural to use in your context.